core-wg/oscore/draft-ietf-core-object-security.md

     - The three least significant bits encode the Partial IV length n.
 If n = 0 then the Partial IV is not present in the compressed COSE object.
 The values n = 6 and n = 7 are reserved.
     - The fourth least significant bit is the kid flag, k: it is set to 1 if the kid is present in the compressed COSE object.
     - The fifth least significant bit is the kid_context flag, h: it is set to 1 if the compressed COSE object contains a kid_context (see {{context-hint}}).
+    - The sixth least significant bit is the Master Salt flag, m: it is set to 1 if the compressed COSE object contains a Master Salt (see {{context-definition}}).
-    - The sixth to eighth least significant bits are reserved for future use.
+    - The seventh and eighth least significant bits are reserved for future use.
 These bits SHALL be set to zero when not in use.
 According to this specification, if any of these bits are set to 1 the message is considered to be malformed and decompression fails as specified in item 3 of {{ver-req}}.

 * The following n bytes encode the value of the Partial IV, if the Partial IV is present (n > 0).

+* The following 1 byte encode the length of the Master Salt ({{context-definition}}) t, if the kid_context flag is set (m = 1).

 * The following 1 byte encode the length of the kid_context ({{context-hint}}) s, if the kid_context flag is set (h = 1).

+* The following t bytes encode the Master Salt, if the Master Salt flag is set (m = 1).

 * The following s bytes encode the kid_context, if the kid_context flag is set (h = 1).